philou/philou.github.com/source/_posts/2015-12-07-how-ill-measure-the-lean-startup-value-of-information-in-my-next-side-project-lean-software-development-part-8.markdown

 date: 2015-12-07 21:19
 comments: true
 categories:
-keywords:
-description:
+ - lean
+ - software
+ - planning
+ - business value
+keywords: "Lean, Lean Startup, Lean Software Development, Lean Development"
+description: "Explanation of how I am going to try to prioritize between Lean Startup experiments and other activities"
 ---
-There must be a way to know the real money value of Lean Startup 'knowledge'.
+There must be a way to know the real money value of [Lean Startup](http://theleanstartup.com/) 'knowledge'.

 {% img center /imgs/2015-12-07-how-ill-measure-the-lean-startup-value-of-information-in-my-next-side-project-lean-software-development-part-8/knowledge-money.jpg A brain or some money ? %}

 Lean Startup is about gathering 'knowledge' through experiments instead of building things.
-Flow book suggests that the value of an information is its expected impact on the bottom line.
+[Flow book](http://www.amazon.com/Principles-Product-Development-Flow-Generation/dp/1935401009/ref=sr_1_3?ie=UTF8&qid=1450068976&sr=8-3&keywords=lean+product+development) suggests that the value of an information is its expected impact on the bottom line.
 So by combining both, there should be a way to compute a quantitative value for the knowledge.

 The overall plan would be :